On this page

 Set up your Okta org.
 The Okta command-line interface (CLI) is the quickest way to do this.
 If you don't want to install the CLI, you can manually sign up for an org (opens new window) instead.

-4. Set the password for your org by opening the link and following the instructions.
-Your Okta domain is returned, similar to the following:
+Set the password and a second authenticator for your org by opening the link and following the instructions.
+Your Okta domain appears similar to the following example:

 Note: If you're using an existing org, verify that API Access Management is enabled: Open your Admin Console, go to Security > API, and verify that an Authorization Servers tab is present.
 If not, choose one of the following: